Suppliers and Vendors

 (Return to top)

 Barbara’s goal is to honour Canadian artists in textile form, passing on the beauty created by one generation to the next as they become treasured heirlooms.
-Maud Lewis, the renowned Nova Scotian folk artist, is one of the artists Barbara showcases in several different textile art forms: rug hooking, quilting, wool appliqué, felting and punch hooking and mini punch hooking.
-Her Etsy site offers patterns and wool in Maud Lewis colours as well as other artists she features.
+Maud Lewis, the renowned Nova Scotian folk artist, is one of the artists Barbara showcases in her rug hooking, punch needle and mini-punch needle kits.
+She sells backings as well as patterns and wool in Maud Lewis colours.
 Visit Barbara’s website for more.
 Rug hookers in Ottawa can arrange for local pickup of their purchases and avoid shipping charges.

 (Return to top)

-Gunda has combined two passions, rug hooking and woodworking, to create a brilliant line of products designed specifically for rug hookers that she personally makes by hand in her workshop in Ariss, Ont.
-Crowsfoot Studio products range from folding cutter tables and travel frames to complete sit-on and floor-mounted stands.
-Gunda has been a vendor at many hook-ins and ships to customers across Canada and internationally.
+Crowsfoot Studio creates a line of quality products designed specifically for rug hookers that the owner, Gunda Gamble, makes by hand in her workshop in Ariss, Ont.
+Her products range from folding cutter tables and travel frames to complete sit-on and floor-mounted stands.
+Gunda has been a vendor at rug hooking events and ships to customers across Canada and internationally.

 (Return to top)